mus-format/musgen-go/README.md

   }
   bs, err := g.Generate()
   if err != nil {
-    // In case of an error, bs can be checked for additional details. panic(err)
+    // In case of an error, generated code can be checked for additional details. log.Println(err)
   }
   err = os.WriteFile("./mus-format.gen.go", bs, 0755)
   if err != nil {